PasiniSamuele/Robust-Attack-Detectors-LLM/README.md

 `generation_test_pipeline.py` takes advantage of two different script: `generate_code_snippets.py` and `evaluate_run.py` The first is used to generate the Generated Function Runs.
-It contains parameters related to the combination, the structure of the prompt, and also the dependencies to use `rag` and `few_shot`
+It contains parameters related to the combination, the structure of the prompt, and also the dependencies to use `rag` and `few_shot`.
 It could be used also independentelly from the pipeline to generate Generated Function Runs without sequentially evaluating them, here an example is reported.
 ```
 python src/generate_code_snippets.py --model_name gpt-4-1106-preview --temperature 1.0